 |DIC, disseminated intravascular coagulation; F, factor (eg, factor VII, or FVII); N, normal; VWD, von Willebrand disease|

 Coagulation tests may be inaccurate in the presence of anticoagulant drugs or other interfering substances.
-Refer to the Anticoagulants and Possible Coagulation Test Interferences table for possible interferences with different coagulation tests based on the specific drug administered.
+Refer to Impacts of Common Anticoagulants on Coagulation Testing for possible interferences with different coagulation tests based on the specific drug administered.

 ARUP Laboratory Tests